MedRepublic/twilio-video-app-react/README.md

 - [Node.js v14+](https://nodejs.org/en/download/)
 - NPM v6+ (comes installed with newer Node versions)
 - PM2
-- Rsync (if using Actions to build on Github)
+- Rsync (if using Twilio CI Action to build on Github and copy to server including .env creation)

 You can check which versions of Node.js and NPM you currently have installed with the following commands: